ashutoshmjain/gita/src/mathuraChap11.md

 You are right.
 The good reason for 1 not being considered prime is the fundamental theorem of arithmetic, which states that every number can be written as a product of primes in exactly one way.
 If 1 were prime, we would lose that uniqueness.
 We could write 2 as 1×2, or 1×1×2, or 1^594827×2.
 Excluding 1 from the primes smooths that out. ![ref](https://blogs.scientificamerican.com/roots-of-unity/why-isnt-1-a-prime-number/) - said the Mentor.

 He thought for a while and continued - The strangest thing about "1" is it looks exactly what we want it to be - for example - 1 book is a book , 1 meter is a meter , 1 home is a home but we can never know what "1" is !
-We can never understand the "1" without association to a worldly thing.
+We can never understand the "1" without association to a worldly thing - an "Identity".
 As for "2", we can at least say it is twice the "1" - He smiled.

 The mentor got his flow - the way I like to think about prime numbers is to imagine rivers flowing into an ocean.
 They all become "One" ocean.
-The special thing about this ocean is that only prime number of rivers are allowed to flow in.
+The special thing about "this" ocean is that only prime number of rivers are allowed to flow in.
 You may also think about it as a flower plant .
 For example think about a flower plant - each flower with seven leafs - one flower on every one of five branches.
 And then five branches on two stems each.

 > 70 leafs = 7 Flowers x 5 branches x  2 stems = 1 flower plant.
 >
-> The key thing is, this is only one unique way to organize 70 leafs.
+> The key thing is, this is unique way to organize 70 leafs.
 This is because the fundamental theorem of Arithmetic dictates that number 70 has a unique set of prime factors = 7 x 5 x 2 .
-For example if we put flowers with 35 leafs each on 2 stems (35 x 2 = 70) the flowers will automatically rearrange themselves into 7 leaf flowers on five branches.
-If we try to put flowers of seven leafs each on ten branches (7 x 10 = 70), the ten branches would automatically reorganize themselves into five branches on two stems each.
+For example if we put flowers with 35 leafs each on 2 stems (35 x 2 = 70) the flowers will automatically rearrange themselves into 7 leaf flowers on 5 branches.
+If we try to put flowers of seven leafs each on ten branches (7 x 10 = 70), the ten branches would automatically reorganize themselves into five branches on 2 stems each.
+Nature gravitates towards the prime factors because - well - they are uniquely identifiable.
+>
+> Every number must have prime factors, and no two numbers have same set of prime factors - the very definition of Identity.

 Wait!
-You made quite a bouquet and I am lost in the basic math - said the Fairy - Can you please repeat.
+You made quite a bouquet of flowers, and I am lost in the basic math - said the Fairy - Can you please repeat.

 Oh!
 Absolutely - said the mentor - Let me explain it with a rather simple example.
 Let's take a smaller number - say "8".
 He thought for a bit - let me draw it for you ...

-He said while looking for a pen and paper - the number "8" has prime factors as 2 x 2 x 2.
-We can display it as the boats docked on a wharf.
+He said while looking for a pen and paper - the number "8" has prime factors 2 x 2 x 2.
+We can display it as say the boats docked on a wharf.

         .
        / \